Degree: Master of Science (M.Sc.)

 Credit points (ECTS): 120 credit points

-Language of instruction: German; selected study variants in English
+Language of instruction: German or English

 Limited capacity: